-A crucial tool for collecting valuable user details, content marketing is essentially a means of trading information; users provide data — their business, goals, their contact information — and in exchange you provide them with insights and actionable advice in the form of checklists, educational eBooks, or in-depth whitepapers.
+Content marketing is a crucial tool for collecting valuable user details.
+It is a means of trading information; users provide data — their business, goals, their contact information — and in exchange, you provide insights and actionable advice in checklists, educational eBooks, or in-depth whitepapers.

-Providing this type of content not only helps you get a better idea of where users are in their buying journeys — allowing you to better tailor your content and offerings — it also helps establish yourself as a knowledgeable thought leader in your industry.
+Providing this type of content not only helps you get a better idea of where users are in their buying journeys and tailor content, but it also establishes yourself as a knowledgeable thought leader in your industry.

-Two of the most popular versatile content marketing offerings — blog posts and eBooks — can be highly effective for gaining leads and keeping your company top of mind among industry professionals.
-While it’s critical to offer a mix of different types of content, it’s important to first have a solid understanding the difference between each to determine which one is right for your audience.
+Two of the most popular versatile content marketing offerings — blog posts and eBooks — can effectively gain leads and keep your company top of mind among industry professionals.
+While it's critical to offer a mix of different types of content, it's important first to have a solid understanding of the difference between each to determine which one is right for your audience.

 Industrial Marketing Blog Posts

-Short-form and easy-to-read, blog posts are ideal for presenting top-of-funnel content.
-Users in the beginning stages of the buying process aren’t looking for detailed product or service information; they’re taking stock of different brands and comparing company’s resources and offerings.
+Short-form and easy-to-read blog posts are ideal for presenting top-of-funnel content.
+Users in the beginning stages of the buying process aren't looking for detailed product or service information; they're taking stock of different brands and comparing companies' resources and offerings.

-Blogs provide the ideal vehicle for organically promoting your business, since offering useful industry advice and information will help set apart from the competition.
-Plus, keeping a regularly updated, current blog shows that you’re committed to staying abreast of new trends and innovations.
+Blogs provide the ideal vehicle for organically promoting your business, since offering useful industry advice and information will help set you apart from competitors.
+Plus, keeping a regularly updated blog shows that you're committed to staying abreast of new trends and innovations.

-Blogs provide a great opportunity to ramp up your SEO efforts by increasing your website visibility and improving your rankings.
+Blogs provide an excellent opportunity to ramp up your SEO efforts by increasing your website visibility and improving your rankings.
 Even posting just once a month on relevant topics can be highly effective in driving traffic to your site and developing brand awareness.
-Requiring no special design or technical skills, creating blogs is quick and simple.
-On the downside, blogs aren’t the best platform for obtaining user information, making it hard to gauge visitor interest and actively gain new leads.
+Requiring no special design or technical skills, creating blogs is quick and straightforward.

 A well-written, engaging, and directly useful eBook helps position you as an industry expert and is more effective for building credibility than a short-form blog post.
-Be sure to follow through on what you offered users in exchange for their information; visitors downloading eBooks are seeking specific information or resources and will take note of thoughtful, helpful content.
+Be sure to follow through on what you offered users in exchange for their information; visitors downloading ebooks seek specific information or resources and will take note of thoughtful, helpful content.